Two-Dimensional Radiation-Hydrodynamic Simulations of Luminous Red Novae: Results

 The durations and luminosities of the plateaus are not a simple function of $\rcsm$ and represent the ability of the ejecta--CBM shock to deposit energy in the ejecta.
 For example, comparison of runs with $\rcsm = 0.1 \times 10^{15}$\,cm and $0.3\times 10^{15}$\,cm shows that even if the shock interaction ends in the middle of plateau, the deposited energy in the ejecta can be sufficiently high to power plateaus of almost the same durations and luminosities.
 Similarly, the shock power in runs with $\rcsm = 2.0\times 10^{15}$\,cm is insufficient to keep the ejecta ionized, which causes the plateau to end after about $100$\,days.
 This behavior is consistent with predictions of \citet{matsumoto25} based on semi-analytic models.

+The end of the plateau is accompanied by formation of molecular hydrogen and increase of opacities due to dust formation, which also increases again the radius of the photosphere.
 After the plateau ends, the luminosity evolution is related to the instantaneous shock power, which we calculated using the shocked shell model \citep{metzger14,Metzger2017,pejcha22} with the same ejecta and CBM profiles as used in simulations.
 The excess luminosity seen in simulations compared to shock power can be explained by cooling of the residual thermal energy of the gas.
-The shock power in runs with $\rcsm = 0.1\times 10^{15}$\,cm drops sufficiently fast that we observe the formation of dust in the central regions.
-For higher $\rcsm$, the dust formation would probably occur later.
-The specifics of the late LRN emission are highly dependent on the CBM and wind densities as well as other potential effects not included in our simulation and which we discuss in Section~\ref{sec:disc}.
+The details of the late LRN emission are highly dependent on the CBM and wind densities and the possible irradiation by the merger remnant discussed in Section~\ref{sec:remnant}.